Bresenham/ESP8266/README.md

 <br/>
 `flash:`<br/>
 &nbsp;&nbsp;&nbsp;`esptool.py -b 921600 --port /dev/ttyS5 write_flash 0x0 bin/eagle.flash.bin 0x10000 bin/eagle.irom0text.bin 0x3FC000 bin/esp_init_data_default_v08.bin`

+If somehow esptool doesn't work or throws weird errors (like `rom doesn't support changing baud rate. keeping initial baud rate 115200`), remove the package from your linux distribution and instead clone the latest version from [github](https://github.com/espressif/esptool).
+As the last step, add the directory to your $PATH-Variable: `PATH=$PATH:/opt/esp/esptool/`.

 The address `0x3FC000` is for the board I use at the moment (D1 mini), it may not work with yours.
 The `esp_init_data_default_v08.bin` is from [here](https://github.com/espressif/ESP8266_NONOS_SDK/tree/master/bin).